-There are various overheads associated with OmegaCAM observations.
-Telescope preset to a new target typically takes about 2 minutes (slew speed better than 1 deg/s).
-Filter exchange in the instrument can be done at the same time; it takes between 65 and 115 seconds (the precise value depends on whether a filter is being swapped for another one from the same magazine, or whether they belong to different magazines).
+Filter exchange in the instrument is done in parallel to the preset; it takes between 65 and 115 seconds (the precise value depends on whether a filter is being swapped for another one from the same magazine, or whether they belong to different magazines).

 Acquisition of guide stars takes about 1 minute.
-A full IA sequence in the aquisition takes about 3 minutes.
+A full IA sequence in the aquisition takes on average 3 minutes.
 Successive bias frames can be read out every 40 sec, which covers the time needed to wipe the array, read it out and transfer it to disk (ordering the data into a FITS file takes place in parallel to taking the subsequent exposure).